 One of the few books on attachment styles that I recommend to my clients is “Attached: The New Science of Adult Attachment and How It Can Help You Find–and Keep– Love” by Amir Levine and Rachel S. F. Heller.
 I read it back in 2011 when it just came out, and if you haven’t read it; I highly recommend you read it.
 It will clear much of the misinformation about attachment styles, but especially communication with an avoidant.
+If you’re an avoidant however, you may find Attached a little off putting.
+It also has very limited information on fearful avoidants.
 Another book I recommend is Power Of Attachment (Diane Poole Heller).

 I was researching to see what others who have read the book “Attached” have to say about it for an article I was writing about how to communicate your feelings and needs to your avoidant ex.
 Then I came across this article by Nick from Evolving Minds; and he did a real good job of summarizing what “Attached” says about an anxious attachment style and how to communicate with an avoidant.